A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if General Washington had refused the Presidency?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.

 In 1790,on this day the tenth State ratified the Second Constitution and George Washington became President-for-Life.